 Just like asbestos litigation involving mining and industry, talc litigation will stretch long into the future.
 In the meantime, it appears Johnson and Johnson is attempting to cut its losses and appear to be a responsible corporate citizen by taking its embattled product off shelves in Canada and the US—while it continues to sell the same product to unsuspecting consumers elsewhere in the world.

 Reputable medical malpractice law firm serving Washington, DC and Maryland

-From offices in Baltimore and Washington, DC, our experienced legal team at Schochor and Staton, P.A. is committed to providing skilled legal representation and advice if you are injured through medical mistake and negligence.
+From offices in Baltimore and Washington, DC, our experienced legal team at Schochor, Staton, Goldberg, and Cardea, P.A. is committed to providing skilled legal representation and advice if you are injured through medical mistake and negligence.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.